Brazil's anti-spying Internet push could backfire, industry says

 A study commissioned by the telecommunications industry group Brasscom recently found that the operating costs of a data center in Brazil can be up to 100 percent higher than in the United States.
 That is mostly due to the high cost of electricity and heavy taxes on imported technology.

-Installing a data center in Brazil would typically cost $61 million dollars compared to $51 million in Chile and $43 million in the United States, the study showed.
-Brasscom estimates if Brazil were more competitive it could attract up to $22 billion in investments in data centers in the next five years.

-"You first have to create the right market conditions for data hosting to be profitable," says Marilia Maciel, a digital policy expert with the think tank Fundacao Getulio Vargas in Rio de Janeiro.
-"Even Brazilian companies prefer to host their data outside of Brazil."

-And that's why Almeida says the technology ministry is considering tax incentives for companies willing to manufacture servers in Brazil.
+Almeida said the technology ministry is considering tax incentives for companies willing to manufacture servers in Brazil.
 Electricity subsidies, he said, could eventually be discussed with the finance ministry.

 The idea of requiring local data hosting gained traction after Justice Minister Eduardo Cardozo tried to persuade U.S. authorities to run all further surveillance requests through Brazilian courts.
 He said his request was rejected during a recent trip to Washington.